 I’ll admit that my favorite type of humor is the kind that makes you uncomfortable.
 Maybe makes you squirm in your seat a little.
 If you don’t know what I mean then just watch Larry David in Curb Your Enthusiasm.
 If you want something a little more kid friendly then maybe Steve Carrel in The Office.
 After one episode you will know what I mean.

 Oracle has a well-documented litigious streak.
-Whether it was Larry Ellison successfully suing the US government to allow the Peoplesoft acquisition and taking down Tomorrow Now and SAP in the software support download scandal or the not so successful move against Google over Java and its use in Android, Oracle will pull the trigger on litigation if it is in their best interest.
+Whether it was Larry Ellison successfully suing the US government to allow the Peoplesoft acquisition, and taking down Tomorrow Now and SAP in the software support download scandal, or the not-so-successful move against Google over Java and its use in Android, Oracle will pull the trigger on litigation if it is in their best interest.
 Let’s be honest, who wouldn’t if they thought that was the best/only way to protect their own interests?

 Why would customers feel this way?
-Well, it’s because Oracle sales and Oracle License Management Services use the threat of legal involvement as a way to pressure their clients into resolving issues that may be in dispute: “You need to work with us because you don’t want to get a letter from legal.”
+Well, it’s because Oracle sales and Oracle LMS use the threat of legal involvement as a way to pressure their clients into resolving issues that may be in dispute: “You need to work with us because you don’t want to get a letter from legal.”
 “Failure to resolve this issue in 30 days will require I refer this matter to our legal department.”
 These are examples of how the threat of legal is clearly part of the license compliance or even sales processes.
 I don’t think it’s something that Oracle legal condones (you would have to ask them), I just know it’s something that happens regularly.

 Customers can be so worried about Oracle legal that they don’t even want to assert the rights they have in their contracts with Oracle.
-The perfect example is the ULA certification which requires a customer to certify a license count to Oracle.
+The perfect example is ULA certification which requires a customer to certify a license count to Oracle.
 Oracle LMS however will unilaterally insert themselves in this process.
 A client will not eject LMS because they “don’t want to rock the boat” or they “are worried about an audit”.

 Clients have reason to worry.